-After its launch LISA Pathfinder will at first be injected into an elliptic transfer orbit.
-The aphelion of this orbit will then be risen during several burning phases by means of a dedicated propulsion module to finally reach a halo orbit which is centered on the Lagrangian point L1 of the Sun-Earth system, about 1.5 million kilometers from the Earth.
-Immediately before turning into its final orbit, and the begin of the scientific (drag-free) operations under the smallest possible influence of disturbances, the payload module will be separated from the propulsion module to exclude disturbances by the latter one.
+After its launch LISA Pathfinder was at first injected into an elliptic transfer orbit.
+The aphelion of this orbit was then raised during several burning phases by means of a dedicated propulsion module to finally reach a halo orbit which is centered on the Lagrangian point L1 of the Sun-Earth system, about 1.5 million kilometers from the Earth.
+Immediately before turning into its final orbit, and the begin of the scientific (drag-free) operations under the smallest possible influence of disturbances, the payload module was separated from the propulsion module to exclude disturbances by the latter one.
 The halo orbit around L1 has been selected in order to fulfill the stringent requirements regarding the thermal stability of the payload (constant solar irradiation and temperature), and the small gravitational disturbances that are prevailing near the point of gravitational equilibrium between the Earth and the Sun.

 The LISA Pathfinder Team

-The LISA Technology Package is presently being developed under the auspices of ESA as the responsible space agency of the project, with important contributions from a number of national European space agencies and government administrations.
-These contributions come from research institutes and universities as well as space companies from Spain, Italy, France, Great Britain, the Netherlands, Switzerland and Germany.
-While the LISA Pathfinder spacecraft is built by the EADS Astrium Ltd. (Great Britain), the EADS Astrium GmbH (Friedrichshafen, Germany) as the “Industrial Architect“ is coordinating the development, the assembly and integration, and the tests of the entire LTP.
-As an important German contribution to the LTP the Albert-Einstein-Institut (AEI) is leading the development of the interferometer which represents the core of the scientific payload of LISA Pathfinder.
+The LISA Technology Package has been developed under the auspices of ESA as the responsible space agency of the project, with important contributions from a number of national European space agencies and government administrations.
+These contributions came from research institutes and universities as well as space companies from Spain, Italy, France, Great Britain, the Netherlands, Switzerland and Germany.
+While the LISA Pathfinder spacecraft was built by the EADS Astrium Ltd. (Great Britain), the EADS Astrium GmbH (Friedrichshafen, Germany) as the "Industrial Architect" coordinated the development, the assembly and integration, and the tests of the entire LTP.
+As an important German contribution to the LTP the Albert-Einstein-Institut (AEI) led the development of the interferometer which represents the core of the scientific payload of LISA Pathfinder.